codermehraj/LISTY/README.md

 # LISTY

-LISTY is a simple and user friendly To-Do-App created using:
+LISTY is a simple and user-friendly To-Do-App created using:
 - HTML
 - CSS
 - JS